Learning a new skill?

 Work and life only get busier.
 Don’t deny your passion!
 Get creative with a few tricks to optimize your time.

 1. Take Your Learning on the Go

 Many hobbies and skills are portable.
 Listen to audio language lessons in the car on your way to and from work.
 Play your guitar or sketch quick portraits during your lunch hour.
-When hanging out with friends, ask them to humor you, and demonstrate your skill or talk about your passion with them.
+When hanging out with friends, ask them to humour you, and demonstrate your skill or talk about your passion for them.

 Breaking your learning down into small increments also makes the learning more manageable.
 Think of how drained you feel at work after focusing on one thing for too long.
 What if you could use your break to work on your project?

 Creative multitasking improves productivity.
 It keeps your mind entertained and engages multiple areas of the brain.
 If you’re allowed some flexibility at work, talk to your boss and let them know that a little healthy distraction boosts your work morale.